Jelena Karleuša: Instagram petition

 On 2 February 2025, the civic association Eko Straža made a petition to Meta Platforms, the owner of Instagram, for shutting down Karleuša's Instagram account.
 As the reason for that, they accused Karleuša's Instagram posts and activities of promoting hate speech, harassment and misinformation.
 Requiring 350,000 signatures, they received more than 270,500 within a day.
 The account was banned on 10 February 2025.
 This marked the second time Karleuša's Instagram was shut down or was under petition to shut down.
 In May 2024, Karleuša's Instagram account was shut down by 100,000 reports (see § Political views).

 Karleuša created a new Instagram account on 15 May 2025, only days after announcing her intent to travel to the United States and meet Meta representatives in person with the ultimate goal of restoring her previous account.
 However, on 5 June 2025, Karleuša's new account was shut down as well, this time for alleged purchasing two million fake followers, a number identical to that on her previous account, within a short period of time.

 Political views

-Throughout the years, Karleuša has supported various political options and individuals.
-In a 1998 Svet interview, she showed sympathies for Slobodan Milošević, stating that she found him the "most likeable".
+Throughout the years, Karleuša has supported various political causes and individuals.
+In a 1998 Svet interview, she showed sympathies for Slobodan Milošević, stating that she found him "most likeable".
 On the other hand, following the 2000 downfall of Milošević, Karleuša has openly praised Zoran Đinđić for his progressive politics, but admitted that she recognized Đinđić's progressivism only after his 2003 assassination and that she had believed his opponents' propaganda prior to it.
 She also supported Čedomir Jovanović and was a guest on a panel organized by the Liberal Democratic Party in October 2010.